Lifelong Learning Program’s Frequently Asked Questions

 - What are the typical fees for taking LLeaP lectures or workshops?

 Our fees vary depending on format (single lectures, lecture series, workshop series, and language workshops).
 We strive to keep the program affordable, keeping our fees as low as possible.
 We aim only to cover the costs of preparing and staffing each session.

 Each offering’s fee is listed along with its description (see the session page(s) within our Lectures and Workshops website section).

 Fees are typically raised slightly each year to cover the increasing costs of running this non-profit program.
 Due to COVID-19 restrictions, we temporarily moved to an entirely online lecture and workshop format.
-While developing the complicated new format, program fees have not increased for two years.
-We are now preparing to offer more events again, both in-person and online.
-We will return to regular small increases to maintain and expand the program’s operations.
+While developing the complicated new format, program fees had not increased for two years.
+We are now moving to offer more events again, both in-person and online.
+We are returning to regular small increases to maintain and expand the program’s operations.